Dynamics of Topological Defects in Type-II Superconductors under Gradients of Temperature/Spin Density: Introduction

-This paper aims to describe the motion of a domain wall and a vortex, and to propose more pertinent definitions of the forces acting on them.
-Although our final goal is to understand the vortex dynamics, we first focus on the domain wall as a tractable prototype.
-Detailed analytical and numerical results for the domain wall clarify the essential physics of how topological defects move under gradients.
-This fundamental study provides a foundation for understanding the behavior of a single vortex, which we discuss in the latter part of this paper.
+We then turn to the single-vortex problem and show how an analogous mechanism governs vortex motion.
 We use the TDGL equation, which has successfully described the properties of vortices in the flux-flow state.
-In particular, we employ the momentum balance relation~\cite{KC,Sugai} directly derived from the TDGL equation to discuss the dynamics of the topological defects.
+In particular, we employ the momentum balance relation~\cite{KC,Sugai}, directly derived from the TDGL equation, to discuss the dynamics of topological defects.
 We also utilize the diffusion equations for the temperature or spin accumulation.

 We organize this paper as follows.
 In Sec.~\ref{sec2gradT}, we introduce the model for the case with a temperature gradient and perform both numerical and analytical calculations.
 The results of these calculations are consistent with each other.
 In Sec.~\ref{sec3gradmu}, we address the system with a spin accumulation gradient.
-In Sec.~\ref{sec4vortex}, we extend what we discuss in Sec.~\ref{sec2gradT} to an isolated vortex dynamics under a temperature gradient.
+In Sec.~\ref{sec4vortex}, we extend the analysis of Sec.~\ref{sec2gradT} to the dynamics of an isolated vortex under a temperature gradient.
 In Sec.~\ref{sec_vortex_spin}, we discuss the corresponding vortex motion under a spin-density gradient.
 In Sec.~\ref{sec3.5discussion}, we discuss possible applications and extensions.